alex2844/node-xmihome/packages/devices/docs/en-US/miaomiaoce.sensor_ht.md

-# Temperature Humidity Sensor (miaomiaoce.sensor_ht.t8)
+# Temperature Humidity Sensor

-Class for managing the Miaomiaoce Sensor HT.T8 temperature and humidity sensor.
+Class for managing the Miaomiaoce Sensor HT temperature and humidity sensor.

 ## Models